Snooker147/ReactTypescriptTemplate/README.md

 # JQuery
 jQuery is included with this project, though you dont have to or need to use it.
 As React itself states, it's not recommended to use libraries like jQuery with React, but sometimes it's just easier to use jQuery for things like lazy animations and so on.
 Use it at your own risk.

+# Third Party Libraries
+See webpack.config.libs.js to see how third party libraries are configured.
+There will be upcoming support for chunks to include compressed libraries files for yourself in the future.
+Right now you can simply change the "release" property to match your desired distributed library files for release instead of the CDN delivered

 # Windows Scripts
 You can also use script by simply running the batch files if you're too lazy to issue them yourself.